backdrop-contrib/uc_recurring/README.txt

 If you are attempting to test if uc_recurring is setup correctly this is a good gateway to initally test against before setting up your own live gateway.

+If need to take snapshots of live databases with recurring fees setup ensure that cron is not running on your test site or recurring payments may be triggered from your test and live installs.

+A simple way to ensure recurring payments are not triggered on cron runs is to add the following php to your test sites settings.php

+<?php
+// disable ubercart recurring payments
+$conf['uc_recurring_trigger_renewals'] = FALSE;
+?>

 DEVELOPERS
 ~~~~~~~~~~
 This modules includes the file uc_recurring.api.php which is an attempt to